Skiers Guide to Different Types of Snow (& What They Look Like 🌨 )

-Hoarfrost: When ice crystals fall onto a surface (branches, leaves etc) that has a lower temperature than the surrounding atmosphere, the crystal rapidly freeze into a solid state into beautiful unique shapes.
+When ice crystals fall onto a surface (branches, leaves, etc) that has a lower temperature than the surrounding atmosphere, the crystal rapidly freezes into a solid state with beautiful unique shapes.

 Research help from livelearn.ca

-Blizzards: a powerful winter storm that lasts at least three hours by often lasts for days.
+A powerful winter storm that lasts at least three hours often lasts for days.
 Freezing temperatures and very strong wind.
-Can produce heavy amounts of snow, increased avalanche risk and fierce dangerous conditions.
+It can produce heavy amounts of snow, increased avalanche risk, and fierce dangerous conditions.
 Time to seek shelter and get off the mountain if a blizzard is approaching.
 Ski lifts and gondolas will become dangerous to use.

-Blowing snow: Wind causes ground snow to rise up and reduce visibility.
-Can be dangerous to ski and drive in these conditions.
+Wind causes ground snow to rise up and reduce visibility.
+It can be dangerous to ski and drive in these conditions.

 Different shapes and styles of skis work better or worse in different conditions of snow.